-Level 1 instructors are trained to teach the Beginner syllabus of skills and usually have
+Level 1 instructors are trained to teach the Beginner and Improver syllabus of skills and usually have

 between 1-4 years experience.

-Level 2 instructors also teach Beginners but are further trained to teach Intermediate skaters (backwards, speed and harder stops).
+Level 2 instructors also teach Beginners and Improvers but are further trained to teach Intermediate skaters (backwards, speed and harder stops).
 Teaching experience is more than 4 years.